exercism/python/concepts/random/about.md

 - The roll of a die: a random integer from 1 to 6.
 - Shuffling a deck of cards: a random ordering of a card list.

-Generating truly random values with a computer is a surprisingly difficult technical challenge, so you may see these results referred to as "pseudorandom".
+Generating truly random values with a computer is a [surprisingly difficult technical challenge][truly-random], so you may see these results referred to as "pseudorandom".

 In practice, a well-designed library like the [`random`][random] module in the Python standard library is fast, flexible, and gives results that are amply good enough for most applications in modelling, simulation and games.

 The rest of this page will list a few of the most common functions in `random`.

-We encourage you to explore the full [`random`][random] documentation, as there are many more options than what we cover here.
+We encourage you to explore the full `random` documentation, as there are many more options than what we cover here.

 ~~~~exercism/caution